A full service community in the Heart of Skunks Misery!

 In 1872 the population was recorded at 750 residents.
 Today Newbury’s population is 439 but moving towards a large predicted increase due to sewer and water services and its ideal location.
 Newbury is approximately a one-hour drive east to London and Talbotville and one and a half-hour drive west to Windsor.
 It is situated about 10 minutes south to Highway 401 and about an hour north to Sarnia.
 Newbury has a quiet rural atmosphere with many urban services offered.
 If you can’t find in Newbury it is only a short distance away.
 Once you have visited Newbury you may find it inviting to relocate here.

 Thinking of moving to The Village of Newbury?
-The Municipality has 1 Residential lot left for sale.
+The Municipality has 4 residential lots left for sale and 1 commercial lot.
 Contact Betty Gordon at 519-693-4941 for more information.
 There are many other privately owned lots also for sale.
 Please contact the local realtor for this info.

 The Village Council meets monthly, find out more here.